Springdale, Newfoundland and Labrador

 Springdale is a town in Newfoundland and Labrador, Canada, which had a population of 2,965 people in 2021, up from 2,764 in the Canada 2006 Census.
 The community is located on the Northwestern shores of Hall's Bay in Central Newfoundland, near the mouth of Indian River.

-One of the largest towns in north central Newfoundland, the town hosts the Springdale Braves (male) and the Springdale Bravettes (female) hockey teams.
+One of the largest towns in north-central Newfoundland, the town hosts the Springdale Braves (male) and the Springdale Bravettes (female) hockey teams.
 They also host the Springdale Bluefins swim team.
-The town has a small harbour, a hospital, and many recreational facilities, including a hockey rink, curling club, skatepark, tennis courts, a soccer pitch and softball field.
+The town has a small harbour, a hospital, and many recreational facilities.
+These facilities include a hockey rink, curling club, skatepark, tennis courts, a soccer pitch and softball field.
 Springdale is known as the "hub" of Green Bay, and provides services to a number of communities in the Green Bay North and Green Bay South areas.
-The town boasts a number of chain restaurants, including Mary Brown's, Subway and Tim Hortons, in addition to locally owned ventures such as Bojo's Restaurant.
-The current mayor of Springdale is Alex Goudie.
+The town boasts a number of chain restaurants in addition to locally owned ventures.
+The current mayor of Springdale is Jenna Young-Blanchard.

 Springdale has two schools; Indian River Academy, which houses students from Kindergarten to Grade 6, and Indian River High School, which serves students in Grades 7-12.
 On the outskirts of town is Glassy Beach, which is known for its smooth pieces of broken glass that can be safely walked across in bare feet.